AndresTerrer/PMW_LST/README.md

 # PMW_LST
 Passive Microwave and ML for Land Surface Temperature retrieval

-This is a new repository refactored from Tarénatan/TFM (DELETED), to ensure that data and code are separated and there is a proper virtual envirorment managemet for the project.
+This repository contains the code to download and process all the data for my masters' thesis.
+With some notebooks to train and test ML models to retrieve LST from Windsat microwave data and TELSEM emissivities.